DefectDojo/Documentation/docs/features.rst

     'paragraph-2'.

 Product
-    The Product that this endpoint should be associated with.
+    The product that this endpoint should be associated with.

+Tool Runs
+    This endpoint will be provided to tools, that are configured for this product, as parameter.

 Endpoints are listed in the ``/endpoints`` page and can be filtered by their attributes as well as sorted by the product or host.